 I have some miscellaneous devices that Kondo would call “komono,” or anything that isn’t clothing, paper, sentimental items, or books.
 They include the kitchen gear — such as the June oven, which will stay with me because it sparks joy — and the sous vide cooker, which doesn’t.
 I’ll give that away.
 I’ve already given away a connected kitchen scale.
 The Delta Alexa-enabled faucet stays because changing it is a pain, although if someone doesn’t have an Alexa it’s useless to them.
 This really bothers me.
 I hate having a connected device that no one uses.
 It’s not just a waste of time and space, but also a potential vulnerability in the home that offers only risk and no reward.

 That said, my realtor thinks it will add to the story of my house as a smart home, so I’ll leave it.
 Also staying is my Chamberlain MyQ, which allows me to remotely see if my garage door is open, and if so, close it.
-If my new home in Seattle has a garage I’ll install a new MyQ there, too.
+I am moving to Seattle soon so I will probably install a new MyQ in the garage there, too.

 I’m keeping the WeMos and putting them with my holiday decorations because they add a lot of value by letting me schedule and use voice control for my holiday decor.
 I’ll dump the two ZigBee outlets because I’m trying to divest myself of hubs.
 That’s right, no more hubs.
 I’ll keep the Wink and SmartThings for testing purposes, but I’m not setting up anymore crazy automations.
 They don’t spark joy, to say the least.